Describing a Rotation

+What Is a Rotation?A rotation turns a shape around a center.
 A rotation is a type of transformation.

 Clockwise and Counter-ClockwiseThe direction of rotation is needed to describe a rotation.

 If the rotation is in the same direction as the hands of a clock, the direction is clockwise.

 If the rotation is in the opposite direction as the hands of a clock, the direction is counter-clockwise or anti-clockwise.